SOURAVBHOWAL/Amazon-web-clone/README.md

 # Amazon-web-clone
-Amazon website cloning using HTML and CSS
+Amazon.com website cloning using HTML and CSS.